megazazik/factory-di/README.md

 The `Class` function can be used to create containers which create some class instances.

-There are two form of the `Class` function.
+There are three form of the `Class` function.

 ### Each constructor dependency as a separate argument